UWPCE-PythonCert/IntroPython-2017/students/morgan/dnd_project/readme.txt

 The number of monsters will determing what the XP budgets are for the different difficulties.
 The XP range and number of monsters will affect the range of possible Challenge Ratings for those monsters.
-Monsters will be "randomly" generated based on thir CR and be given statistics in line with their difficulty. i.e. Higher challenge monsters will have higher maximum thresholds for stats and be
+Monsters will be "randomly" generated based on thir CR and be given statistics in line with their difficulty. i.e. Higher challenge monsters will have higher maximum thresholds for stats and have more size options.